Cray-HPE/sigstore-poc/docs/local-development.md

  * [yq](https://github.com/mikefarah/yq#install)
  * [jq](https://stedolan.github.io/jq/download/)

-**Note** You might have to adjust the Docker resource requirements.
-We have tested these with 5 CPUs, 2GB of RAM, and 1GB of swap.
+You need to adjust the Docker resource requirements.
+We have tested these with the following values:
+ * 5 CPUs
+ * 2GB of RAM
+ * 1GB of swap

 # Setup Kubernetes cluster